 “Die a Happy Man” by Thomas Rhett

-Country music fans know that “Die a Happy Man” is one of the biggest hits of this past year.
-Thomas Rhett wrote this song about his wife, and is there honestly anything more romantic than that?
+Country music fans know that "Die a Happy Man" is one of Thomas Rhett's most popular songs.
+Rhett wrote this song about his wife, and is there honestly anything more romantic than that?
 This laid-back song would be perfect for a beach or country wedding venue.

 "All of My Days" by Alexi Murdoch